Laurent Lamothe: Prime minister

+Presidential campaign

 In 2015, hoping to succeed his former boss President Martelly, his candidacy for the upcoming presidential campaign was barred.
 Lawyers for the opposition party CEP declared that Lamothe lacked the required "discharge".
-A requirement in the Haitian Constitution for government officials who were accountable for public monies, is to undergo an audit which reflects the Haitian state’s assessment that government officials had properly accounted for the use public funds during their tenure in office.
+A requirement in the Haitian Constitution for government officials who were accountable for public monies, is to undergo an audit which reflects the Haitian state's assessment that government officials had properly accounted for the use public funds during their tenure in office.
 Under the Haitian Constitution, a discharge is a prerequisite for former officials who seek to return to public office.
 Lamothe was subjected to three audits conducted by the Cour Supérieure des Comptes et du Contentieux Administratif, the authority responsible for controlling public expenditures in Haiti.
 All the audit reports cleared Lamothe as having managed the public funds in a manner that was satisfactory to the auditors.

+Post-campaign

 In July 2015, Lamothe created LSL World Initiative, a private enterprise providing solutions to governments in implementing their own funding mechanisms to help them deliver sustainable development programs in line with their needs and priorities.

-In December 2015, Lamothe founded the Dr. Louis G Lamothe Foundation (LGLF) in honour and memory of his father Louis G Lamothe.
+In December 2015, Lamothe founded the Dr. Louis G. Lamothe Foundation in honour and memory of his father Louis G. Lamothe.
 The Foundation will concentrate on the strategies to lead Haiti to emerging country status by 2041.
 After Hurricane Matthew struck Haiti, the Dr. Louis G. Lamothe Foundation has been working in Anse du Clerc to help the town recover from the damages.
 The Foundation aims to rehabilitate the fishing village and revive its economic activity by repairing the damaged houses and facilitating the acquisition of fishing equipment, among others.
 The Foundation also aims to make various seeds for agriculture available to the farmers.